Lassie

 Cat carrier

-When travelling by car with your cat, always keep it in a secure and spacious carrier.
-According to the National Board of Agriculture, your cat's carrier should be at least 0.15 square metres in size.
-Turn to a trusted pet shop when buying a carrier to help you find one that's just right for your cat.
+When travelling by car with your cat, they must be in a secure, suitably sized carrier.
+According to the Swedish Board of Agriculture, a cat carrier should be at least 0.15 square metres.
+Visit a reputable pet shop for advice on choosing the right size carrier for your cat.

 Level Up Your Pet Care Game: Get Our FREE App Now!